dirghayu101/acs730-grpProject/README.md

 Adding Terraform to PATH:
 -- Add the directory containing the Terraform binary to your system's PATH environment variable.
--- For Linux/Mac: Edit your shell configuration file (e.g., ~/.bashrc, ~/.bash_profile, ~/.zshrc) and add the following line: export PATH=$PATH:/path/to/terraform/directory
+-- For Linux/Mac: shell configuration file (e.g., ~/.bashrc, ~/.bash_profile, ~/.zshrc) and then add the following line: export PATH=$PATH:/path/to/terraform/directory

 Verifying Installation: